AppertaFoundation/apperta-documents/developing-in-the-open-v0.1.md

 * 1. Primary code repositories (Master) must remain under the direction of Apperta
 * 2. Pull requests must be reviewed and commented or accepted or declined within 30 days
 * 3. Branches of the primary repositories should be held by the Maintainer and must be merged with the Master:
-  * 3.1 After every work package is complete
+  * a.
+After every work package is complete
-  * 3.2 After bug fixes or remedial work completed
+  * b.
+After bug fixes or remedial work completed
-  * 3.3 At least every month when routine work is carried out
+  * c.
+At least every month when routine work is carried out
-  * 3.4 Within 14 days of a request by Apperta
+  * d.
+Within 14 days of a request by Apperta
 * 4. Repositories must include the following files in plain text or Markdown format within the repository:
-  * 4.1 Readme file to contain (or directions to the location of files containing):
+  * a.
+Readme file to contain (or directions to the location of files containing):
     * i.
 An overview of the product
     * ii.
 Installation instructions to enable a user to install and start the product
     * iii.
 Dependencies required to start the product